Risersoft/etobench/pages/AppSysDev/appsysdev_form-report-functions.md

 **In Context Menu** ->User can marked if required right click menu for edit.

+**Report App Code** -> The prefix of the reportdataprovider should either be first appcode of entry in clientfrmprn/clientparent or mentioned in reportappcode.

 >Conditions Tab

 **AddXML** ->User can set condition for right click menu for add form.